GRC Engineering

 Every major compliance framework requires some form of ongoing monitoring.
 The specifics vary: some mandate continuous automated monitoring, others require periodic evaluation.
 The table below maps what each framework requires and where drift detection fits.

 The “What Drifts First” column is based on audit finding patterns.
 In SOC 2 environments, access reviews and change management documentation are the first controls to slip between audits.
 In HIPAA environments, the risk analysis becomes stale first because environmental changes outpace the annual review cycle.
-GRC teams managing an average of 8 frameworks [Drata, 2025] need detection mechanisms that work across all of them simultaneously, not framework-by-framework monitoring.
+GRC teams managing an average of 8 frameworks (Drata, State of GRC 2025) need detection mechanisms that work across all of them simultaneously, not framework-by-framework monitoring.

+The audit fix.
 For each framework in scope, identify the “What Drifts First” controls and implement monitoring for those controls before addressing the broader control set.
 This 80/20 approach catches the most common drift sources with the least implementation effort.
-Map the controls across frameworks: SOC 2 CC6.1 (access controls) and HIPAA 164.312(d) (person/entity authentication) address the same underlying risk.
+Map the controls across frameworks: SOC 2 CC6.1 (access controls) and HIPAA 164.308(a)(4) (Information Access Management) address the same underlying risk.
 One monitoring mechanism serves both.
 Use multi-framework automation to avoid building separate monitoring for each standard.

 The Detection Architecture: Three Layers